 Why do we do this?
 Well, for one, we have more options than ever before.
 Increased choice is great, but it can also make decisions more difficult and time-consuming.
-To be sure we’re making the right choice, we look to those who have used the product for answers and inspiration.
+To be sure that we’re making the right choice, we look to those who have used the product for answers and inspiration.

 While none of this is new, the way we’re doing it is.
 In the past, we just read reviews.
 Today, we’re increasingly turning to videos, using the richness of the format to live vicariously through other people and experience a product before we buy it.

-To better understand this “try before you buy” mindset and what this new consumer decision-making process means for brands, we took a look at the YouTube data and spoke to some viewers.
+To understand this “try before you buy” mindset better and what this new consumer decision-making process means for brands, we took a look at the YouTube data and spoke to some viewers.

 Video is changing how people shop

 People are drawn to the richness of video to help them experience a product in ways that words can’t convey.
-As one viewer we spoke to explained about purchasing makeup, “I like being able to watch a video featuring the product rather than reading a blog post, because when reading you can't see the actual colors.”
+As one viewer we spoke to explained about purchasing makeup, “I like being able to watch a video featuring the product rather than reading a blog post, because when reading you can't see the actual colours.”

-Another person we spoke with had similar thoughts about shopping for a car: “I want to actually see someone test drive it and hear their opinions.”
+Another person we spoke to had similar thoughts about shopping for a car: “I want to actually see someone test drive it and hear their opinions.”
 They’re not alone.
 If you added up the time people have spent watching "First Ride" car videos on YouTube, it’s equivalent to driving from New York to San Francisco over 45,000 times.2

-On YouTube, the watch time of “Shop with me” videos—where viewers follow creators as they shop—has increased 1,000% over the past two years.3 With this format, viewers are able to experience the shopping journey through someone they trust, and in the process evaluate whether a product is right for them.
+On YouTube, the watch time of “Shop with me” videos – where viewers follow creators as they shop – has increased 1,000% over the past two years.3 With this format, viewers are able to experience the shopping journey through someone they trust, and in the process evaluate whether a product is right for them.